 Three surgical treatments are available.
 Some treatments are used together.

-Open brain surgery removes the abnormal connection through an opening made in the skull.
+Open brain surgery removes the abnormal connection.
+The surgery is done through an opening made in the skull.

 Embolization (endovascular treatment):

-AVMs that do not cause symptoms by the time people reach their late 40s or early 50s are more likely to remain stable and rarely cause symptoms.
+Some people, whose first symptom is excessive brain bleeding, will die.
+Others may have permanent seizures and brain and nervous system problems.
+AVMs that do not cause symptoms by the time people reach their late 40s or early 50s are more likely to remain stable, and in rare cases, cause symptoms.

 Complications may include:

 - Numbness of any part of the face or body